ARMmbed/BLEIntros/Docs/AdvSamples/InputButton.md

 ##Updating the Button’s State

 So far, the buttonState characteristic within the service has been static.
-We can now add some code to update the characteristic when the button is pressed or released, using the ``BLEDevice::updateCharacteristicValue() API``.
+But we can  use the ``BLEDevice::updateCharacteristicValue() API`` to update the characteristic when the button is pressed or released.

 The following code sets up callbacks for when button1 is pressed or released: